Skip to content

 Args:

-bins (Union[int, str], optional): Number of histogram bins or a binning strategy (e.g., "auto").
-Default is "auto".
+bins (int or str, optional): The number of bins or a binning strategy (e.g., 'auto', 'sturges').

-bin_style (str, optional): Type of histogram to draw ('bars', 'step', or 'poly').
-Default is "step".
+bin_style (str, optional): The visual style of the histogram ('bars', 'step', or 'poly').

-**sns_kwargs: Additional keyword arguments for `seaborn.histplot`.
+**sns_kwargs: Additional keyword arguments passed to `seaborn.histplot`.

 Returns: